-Our material cash requirements as of December 31, 2021 and any subsequent interim period primarily include our capital expenditures, operating lease obligations, investment commitments, short-term and long-term borrowings.
+Our material cash requirements as of December 31, 2022, and any subsequent interim period primarily include our capital expenditures, operating lease obligations, investment commitments, short-term and long-term borrowings.

-Our capital expenditures primarily consist of purchases of computers, office equipment and softwares.
-Our capital expenditures were RMB8.2 million in 2020 and RMB38.1 million in 2021.
+Our capital expenditures primarily consist of purchases of computers, office equipment and software.
+Our capital expenditures were RMB8.2 million in 2020, RMB38.1 million in 2021 and RMB16.8 million (US\$2.4 million) in 2022.
 We will continue to make capital expenditures to meet the expected growth of our business.

 Our operating lease obligations consist of the commitments under the lease agreements for our office premises.
 We lease our office facilities under non-cancelable operating leases with various expiration dates.
-Our leasing expense was RMB8.9 million and RMB46.5 million for the years ended December 31, 2020 and 2021, respectively.
-The majority of our operating lease commitments are related to our office lease agreements in China
+Our leasing expense was RMB8.9 million, RMB46.5 million and RMB41.2 million (US\$6.0 million) for the years ended December 31, 2020, 2021 and 2022, respectively.
+The majority of our operating lease commitments are related to our office lease agreements in China.

-We had investment commitments of RMB55.5 million as of December 31, 2021.
+We had investment commitments of RMB11.0 million (US\$1.6 million) as of December 31, 2022.

 Short-term and long-term borrowings represent the bank borrowings.
-As of December 31, 2021, the total amount of our bank borrowings was RMB236.7 million, which will mature from 2022 to 2023.
+As of December 31, 2022, the total amount of our bank borrowings was RMB150.0 million, which will mature in 2023.